stac-utils/pystac/docs/contributing.rst

 defined in the ``./benchmarks`` directory.
 Due to the inherent uncertainty in the environment of Github workflow runners, benchmarks are not executed in CI.
 If your changes may affect performance, use the provided script to run the benchmark suite locally.
+You'll need to install the benchmark dependencies first.
 This script will compare your current ``HEAD`` with the **main** branch and report any improvements or regressions.

 .. code-block:: bash

+    pip install -e '.[bench]'
     scripts/bench

 The benchmark suite takes a while to run, and will report any significant